IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 While this isn’t necessarily a problem, it leads to some future predicaments for both me as the producer, and the customer as the end-user.
 Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a simple shaped Double Stand.

-I’m aware some people detest the visuals of a dual stand which hides the second keyboard behind the first, however I feel visuals are worth sacrificing for the sake of practicality.
+I’m aware some people detest the visuals of a dual stand which hides the second keyboard behind the first, however I feel visuals are worth sacrificing for the sake of function.

 ---